 Cloud migration has become a strategic priority for the majority of Belgian SMEs.
 Yet many businesses approach this project without a clear methodological framework, leading to budget overruns, avoidable service interruptions and partial adoption that undermines the expected return on investment.

-At ITOPS.be, we have been guiding SMEs of 20 to 250 employees through Azure migrations for several years.
+At ITOPS.be, we have been guiding SMEs of 20 to 250 employees through Azure, AWS and GCP migrations for several years, using a two-step approach: a Blueprint (scoping and design) followed by a Build (phased execution).
 Here is what we have learned on the ground.

 Why Azure for Belgian SMEs?